Univ. of Alabama professor instructs rioters on how to tear down monuments

 After her series of instructions, Ms. Parcak fired off a tweet in all caps, reading: “ALSO PLEASE DO NOT PULL DOWN WASHINGTON MONUMENT.”

-The University of Alabama, though, would not comment as to whether Ms. Parcak will keep her teaching position.
+The University of Alabama Birmingham, though, would not comment as to whether Ms. Parcak will keep her teaching position.

 “These are not the opinions of the university.
 Our 45,000+ students, faculty and staff often use social media to express thoughts that do not necessarily reflect the voice of the university.
 If a public comment by a member of the campus community needs to be addressed by Student Affairs or Human Resources, it would be.
 However, personnel and student conduct matters are addressed privately between the individual and the institution,” said Tyler Greer, the public relations director at the university.